VU-DETAIL/vu-detail.github.io/research.md

 ## [Home](./) | [People](./people) | [**Research**](./research) | [Publication](./publication) | [About](./about) | [Artifact](./artifact)

 ## Brain-Inspired Computing
+Hyperdimensional computing (HDC), also known as vector symbolic architectures (VSA), was introduced as an alternative computational model mimicking the “human brain” at the functionality level.
+Compared with DNNs, the advantages of HDC include smaller model size, less computation cost, and one/few-shot learning, making it a promising alternative computing paradigm.
+We explore this novel neuromorphic computing in multiple aspects:

+* We design HDC systems for different (emerging) application domains, such as NLP, sensor attack detection, and drug discovery.
+[ISVLSI'21, RTAS'21]
+* We focus on processing of HDC algorithms and attempt to enhance the energy efficiency, robustness and reliability.
+[DAC'21, ASAP'21, ISVLSI'21]

 ## Hardware-Accelerated Machine Learning
 The continuous growth of big data regime and machine learning applications has posed an overwhelming increase in computing demand.
 How to enable high-performance/low-power/real-time processing of such emerging workloads, without sacrificing the quality of service (QoS), has, therefore, become a crucial question to computing industry.
 We adopt a software-hardware codesign approach to tackle this problem: